Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool builds a video-analysis chain with brightness and motion energy channels on a Null CHOP.
-It distinguishes from sibling extract_audio_features by calling it the 'camera counterpart.'
+The description clearly states the tool builds a video-analysis chain exposing reactive channels (brightness and motion energy) on a Null CHOP.
+It uses specific verbs ('Build') and resource description ('video-analysis chain'), and distinguishes from siblings by mentioning it is the camera counterpart to extract_audio_features and listing alternative source types.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.